-What is a goal board?
+What is a student writing goal board?

 I have had student groups that have used it and student groups that have not.

-Where are goal boards used?
+Where are student writing goal boards used?

-Why the goal board then?
+Why a student writing goal board, then?

 If you have students that are